 Conservatism of Western society is reflected in those entering social work.
 It is important to think of conservatism as a set of ideas that is not necessarily the same as those upheld by political parties calling themselves Conservative.
-Some modern Conservative parties are strongly associated with the idea of a reduced role for government (privatization, reduced social programs) and promotion of free markets.
+Some modern Conservative Parties are strongly associated with the idea of a reduced role for government, that is, privatization, and reduced social programs, and also promotion of free markets.
 Pearson has argued that social work recruits by their choice of occupation are politically deviant.
 This perspective, however, is based on classical liberalism rather than conservatism.

-Conservative ideas do not welcome the unrestricted operations of a free market, but value social stability and the maintenance of traditional community bonds and social hierarchies.
+Conservative ideas do not welcome the unrestricted operations of free market economics, but value social stability and the maintenance of traditional community bonds and social hierarchies.
 Conservatives assume that institutions and values that have lasted a long time embody the collective experience of the community.

 The prospect of a conservative revolution has raised the anxiety of the predominantly liberal disability leadership.
 Whether the diverse disability community shares the policy objectives of the leadership, and its concern over the conservative agenda, is not clear.

 Urban renewal and the culture of conservatism: changing perceptions of the tower block and implications for contemporary renewal initiatives - Keith Jacobs, Tony Manzi.
 In the first part, we examine the emergence of the tower block phenomenon and summarize the cause of its subsequent decline.

 Jury Toughness: The Impact of Conservatism On Criminal Court Verdicts -

 Two Currents of Conservatism in Modern Japan - James Babb.
-Lecturer in Japanese Politics at the Department of Politics, University of Newcastle-upon-Tyne, England
+Lecturer in Japanese Politics at the Department of Politics, University of Newcastle-upon-Tyne, England.

 The war had augmented this division and moved the industrializing conservatives closer to the Socialists.
 This commonality of interests continued after the war and formed the political basis for an industrialstatist conservative alliance with the Socialists, which led to the formation of a centreleft coalition government in 1947.